This post may contain affiliate links. Please read our disclosure policy.

 HOW TO USE COCONUT OIL?

-Though it can remain solid at a cool room temperature, we recommend keeping your coconut oil in the fridge so you can be in control of it's solid or liquid state.
-If you need the coconut oil to be semi-solid or soft, treat it similar to butter and leave it at room temperature to soften before using.
-If you require liquid coconut oil, add your desired amount to a pan and gently melt it over a low heat on the stove.
+Though it can remain solid at a cool room temperature, we recommend keeping your coconut oil in the fridge so you can be in control of its solid or liquid state.
+If you need the coconut oil to be semi-solid or soft, treat it similarly to butter and leave it at room temperature to soften before using.
+If you require liquid coconut oil, add your desired amount to a pan and gently melt it over low heat on the stove.

 Cooking suggestions

-Salad dressings & Sauces - coconut oil can be used as alternative oil to olive oil, avocado oil or other flavorsome oils commonly used in salad dressings.
+- Salad dressings & Sauces - coconut oil can be used as an alternative oil to olive oil, avocado oil or other flavorsome oils commonly used in salad dressings.
 Coconut oil could work well in dressings for Asian-style salads or even Poké bowls.
-If you are wanting a thick creamy dressing or dipping sauce, coconut oil will help the dressing to set in the fridge and give it a thicker texture.
+If you want a thick creamy dressing or dipping sauce, coconut oil will help the dressing to set in the fridge and give it a thicker texture.

 Summary:

-Best uses for unrefined coconut oil: homemade beauty products, raw vegan cooking, baking, and dressings & sauces when you are wanting a subtle coconut flavor.
+Best uses for unrefined coconut oil: homemade beauty products, raw vegan cooking, baking, and dressings & sauces when you want a subtle coconut flavor.

 Best uses for refined coconut oil: high smoke point for frying and sauteing when you do not want coconut flavor.